Seven8ight/Back-End/README.md

 7. Weather API - https://roadmap.sh/projects/weather-api-wrapper-service
    1. Execution of server by:
       `npm run watch` in terminal
+      NB: The apple png files and favicon.ico are actually empty they dont work, its a fix to the normal default behaviour of safari trying to use an image for the start section in the browser

 NB: Personal tracker contains blog json file that takes up space.